scipy/scipy_doctest/README.md

 If you don't set these attributes, the [default settings](https://github.com/scipy/scipy_doctest/blob/58ff06a837b7bff1dbac6560013fc6fd07952ae2/scipy_doctest/impl.py#L94) of the attributes are used.

-By following these steps, you will be able to effectively use the Scpdt pytest plugin for doctests in your Python projects.
+By following these steps, you will be able to effectively use the SciPy Doctest pytest plugin for doctests in your Python projects.

 Happy testing!